 Tyrone Sconce by Robert Abbey

-- Incandescent bulbs need to have a “white” color indicated.
-The bulb should either indicate that it has a warm white or cool white color or that its color temperature is between 2700K and 3000K.
+- Incandescent bulbs: These bulbs should have a “white” color indicated (warm white or cool white) or have a color temperature is between 2700K and 3000K.

-- Contrary to popular belief, compact fluorescent bulbs can be a good choice for bathrooms--as long as their CRI (Color Rendering Index) is 90 or above.
+- Compact Fluorescent bulbs: Contrary to popular belief, CFL bulbs can be a good choice for bathrooms—as long as their CRI (Color Rendering Index) is 90 or above.
 This indicates that they are close to displaying colors the way that daylight does.
 The ideal color temperature for CFLs is also between 2700K and 3000K.

-- LED light bulbs are the new kids on the block, and they have become viable options for bathroom lighting.
+- LEDs: Light-emitting diode (LED) bulbs have become viable options for bathroom lighting.
 Like the others, a CRI of 90 or above and color temperature of 2700K to 3000K are recommended.
 Pay close attention to the brightness for LEDs, indicated in lumens.
-If you want something similar to 60 watts, look for around 450 lumens; 750 watts is around 1050 lumens.
+See our guide to lumens for more on picking the just-right bulb for the light you want to achieve.

 Antasia Bathroom Wall Sconce by Hubbardton Forge

-- Installing a light dimmer for example, is a straightforward way to control the intensity of your vanity lights.
-And these days, there are dimmers available for incandescent, fluorescent and LED lighting.
-Be sure to see the line of contemporary dimming controls from Legrand Adorne.
+Install a light dimmer for example to control the intensity of your vanity lights.
+These days, there are dimmers available for incandescent, fluorescent and LED lighting (we love the contemporary dimming controls from Legrand Adorne).

-- Install a decorative ceiling light if you have room in your bathroom.
+If you have the space, choose a decorative fixture for your ceiling light.
 Small chandeliers and semi flush ceiling lights can set a relaxed and romantic mood when the other bathroom lights are turned off.